 - Lay the wonton wrappers on a flat surface and use a pastry brush to generously brush one surface with olive oil.
 Use a sharp knife to slice them into 1/4-inch strips and give each strip a twirl before placing them on the baking sheet and baking until the wontons are golden brown and crunchy.

 - In a medium pot with a lid, bring 8 cups of water and 2 tablespoons of salt to a rolling boil.
 Add the chicken tenders to the pot, cover with the lid and then turn off the heat.
-Poach until the chicken reads an internal temperature of 160 degrees F (about 10 minutes).
-The time it takes to cook will vary depending on the size of the chicken.
+Poach until the chicken is no longer pink in the center (about 5-7 minutes, depending on how thick it is).

 - While the chicken is cooking, prepare a bowl of ice water.